Amethyst & Crystal Bead Long 1920s Necklace

-This 1920s necklace of alternating amethyst glass and crystal beads was designed to compliment the long-waisted, slim flapper silhouette but is equally fashionable today.
+This 1920s necklace of alternating amethyst-glass and crystal beads was designed to complement the long-waisted, slim flapper silhouette but is equally fashionable today.
 This substantial piece has just been professionally restrung with knots and no clasp.
-Although the necklace was designed to be worn as a single long (35″) strand, you can wear it doubled if you you have a slim neck.
+Although the necklace was designed to be worn as a single long (35″) strand, you can wear it doubled if you have a slim neck.
 A pearl extender clasp (see the seventh photo), which makes the doubling possible, will be included with this necklace.
-This piece looks great with my Amethyst Bead Long Art Deco Necklace, also weighty, as shown in the last photo.
-Scroll down to see a selection of coordinating bracelets and earrings.
+This jewel looks great with the Amethyst Bead Long Art Deco Necklace, also weighty, shown in the last photo.
+Scroll down to see it and a selection of coordinating bracelets and earrings.

 Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis vintage amethyst bead necklace never goes out of style.
 It is a long (31”) strand of graduating faceted, deep-purple glass beads with crystal disk spacers.
 This piece has been professionally restrung without a clasp and has substantial weight.
 Made in the 1920s, it was designed to be worn as a single, long strand, to compliment the drop-waist fashion of the day.
 As an alternative, the third photo shows the necklace worn doubled, with the aid of a device called a pearl extender clasp (shown in the fifth photo).
 I will include one with this purchase.
 This necklace looks fabulous with another long 1920s necklace, which is also weighty, that is shown in the last photo.
 Scroll down to see it and a selection of amethyst Art Deco bracelets to wear with this jewel.USD$295.00